 These target parameters go first to the sales engineer.
 The engineer reviews the customer’s requirements (performance, environmental considerations, quantities and cost) to determine if there is a standard product that meets the customer’s needs.
 If not, perhaps a slightly customized version can be built with standard parts or, failing that, a completely custom design will be required.

 The design engineer plays a critical role in the creation of the project plan, so let’s discuss engineering’s contribution to this process.
 The engineer starts with the target parameters and any other specifications that the customer may have provided, such as power handling, sensitivity, frequency response and, perhaps, more advanced specs such as BL (motor force) and distortion limits.
 Advanced modeling tools are then used to simulate various aspects of the design.
-Values for the voice coil, magnet and soft parts (diaphragm and suspension) are input into a program such as SpeaD or FINEMotor, which then outputs a complete set of parameters
+Values for the voice coil, magnet and soft parts (diaphragm and suspension) are input into a program such as SpeaD or FINEMotor, which then outputs a complete set of parameters for the speaker design.

 Validating the power rating of the loudspeaker is the last step before production.
 An industry standard power rating test is used, and there are several standards to choose from, such as AES, IEC and EIA.
 Typically, a test signal (usually pink noise) is applied to the speaker under test for anywhere from two to 100 hours, stressing the speaker thermally and mechanically.
 At the end of the test, the speaker should still be operational with no significant change in its frequency response, impedance and distortion measurements.
 Pumping 1000 watts of audio signal through a professional loudspeaker during a power test will generate a dangerous amount of noise.
 That’s why power tests are conducted in a power testing.